 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Gua Di San is mostly used to treat the pattern "Food Stagnation in the Stomach" which we describe below.
+As such Gua Di San is used by TCM practitioners to treat two different patterns which we describe below.

 Again it wouldn't be correct to say "Gua Di San treats oral ingestion of poisons" for instance.
-Rather, Gua Di San is used to treat Food Stagnation in the Stomach, which is sometimes the root cause behind oral ingestion of poisons.
+Rather, Gua Di San is used to treat patterns that are sometimes the root cause behind oral ingestion of poisons.

-Now let's look at Food Stagnation in the Stomach, a pattern that TCM practitioners commonly treat with Gua Di San.
+Now let's look at the two patterns commonly treated with Gua Di San.

 The Stomach is a so-called "Fu" Organ.
 Learn more about the Stomach in Chinese Medicine